 Equipment (Items with a Value over \$1,000)

 Office Equipment

-Laptop Laptops will be purchased and placed into

-stock, to replace items that are beyond
+Laptops will be purchased and placed into stock, to replace items that are beyond

 their useful lifespan.
-They are used by

-staff to: 1)complete driver vehicle

-Vehicle inspections; 2) complete investigations (CRs); 3) complete new entrant safety audits; 4) conduct research on motor carriers; 5) maintain files, upload/download documents, and utilize state and federal online/offline computer systems and software.
-These are the wraps put on vehicles that identify them as PUCO enforcement Wraps vehiclse and are used by the field staff only.
-Personal Radiation Devices / RAM Detector Devices will be purchased to replace similar equipment that is over 10 years old and will be used when conducting Level VI inspections, radioactive escorts, other inspections of loads containing radioactive materials, and shipper/compliance reviews at facilities where radioactive materials are or may be present.
+They are used by staff to: 1)complete driver vehicle inspections; 2) complete investigations (CRs); 3) complete new entrant safety audits; 4) conduct research on motor carriers; 5) maintain files, upload/download documents, and utilize state and federal online/offline computer systems and software.
+HM Equipment Personal Radiation Devices / RAM Detector Devices will be purchased to replace similar equipment that is over 10 years old and will be used when conducting Level VI inspections, radioactive escorts, other inspections of loads containing radioactive materials, and shipper/compliance reviews at facilities where radioactive materials are or may be present.
 These devices serve as an invaluable safety tool that ensures personnel are not accidentally exposed to radioactive materials that may or may not be properly labeled, packaged or have been damaged.
-Other Equipment The CLIVe are being replaced due to age SUV The SUVs are being replaced due to age and/or have reached the end of their useful lifespan.
+Other Equipment SUV The SUVs are being replaced due to age and/or have reached the end of their useful lifespan.
 Used to safely transport personnel to conduct work.
 SUVs will be used by HM investigators and will be the only vehicles equipped with lightbars.
-SUVs are required for this position due to the additional equipment and gear that is carried by these staff.
+SUVs are required for this position due to the additional equipment and gear that is